Our School Leaver course applications for September 2026 are now open!

 01993 208 148

 Do you have a passion for animals and want to work in conservation?
-If you have a Level 3 qualification or A Levels, the HND in Animal Zoology and Conservation offers a practical and hands-on alternative route to university for you to gain a higher qualification.
+If you have a Level 3 qualification or A Levels, the HNC in Animal Zoology and Conservation offers a practical and hands-on alternative route to university for you to gain a higher qualification.

-The HND in Animal Zoology and Conservation is a stimulating and challenging programme of study designed to be both engaging and memorable.
+The HNC in Animal Zoology and Conservation is a stimulating and challenging programme of study designed to be both engaging and memorable.
 The course includes the essential animal knowledge that will allow successful progression into the industry, with modules including Animal Behaviour in Society, Endangered Species Conservation, Management of Exotic Animal Species, Research Project, Anthrozoology, Evolution and Adaptions, Humanisation of Companion Animals, and Habitat Restoration and Repair.

 On this course you will develop the skills, understanding, and personal attributes required for a successful career within animal conservation.
 You will be taught through a range of teaching methods in a variety of learning environments that will include lectures, practical’s, workshops, and seminars.
 Throughout your study you will learn to develop high level technical skills, academic and research literacy, and your resilience, communication, self-awareness, and problem-solving ability.